What Do These Designations Mean?

 If complaints have been made about your dog’s behavior, a law enforcement officer may decide to designate it as a Nuisance Dog, Dangerous Dog, or Vicious Dog pursuant to state or local laws.

-A designation may subject you and your dog to certain legal restrictions, requirements, and liabilities.
+A designation subjects you and your dog to certain legal restrictions, requirements, and liabilities.
 Failure to comply with rules relating to your dog’s designation can often be charged as a criminal offense and may even lead to euthanasia of your dog.

 Ohio’s “Nuisance Dog”: